Brixel/Brixel.Findr/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### Google Maps API
+You'll need an Google Maps API SDK access token that has the Javascript SDK enabled.
+You will also need to have Billing enabled.

 Please make sure to update tests as appropriate.